 Each chapter is wrapped up with a list of lessons learnt, such as, if you feel like you are standing out in a restaurant, do not sit under a television, you will think that everyone is staring at you.

-To get the digital download of this “piece of literary art”*** for free, just subscribe to The Travel Blogs newsletter.
-As a bonus, you’ll be kept up to date with the latest and greatest posts on The Travel Blogs in a sweet little email that will arrive to your inbox monthly.**
+To get the digital download of this “piece of literary art”***, just subscribe to The Travel Blogs newsletter.
+As a bonus, you’ll be kept up to date with the latest and greatest posts on The Travel Blogs in a sweet little email that will arrive at your inbox monthly.**

 * Quote attributed to my mum